 Think of them as the project manager for your exchange.
 They ensure all the rules are followed and deadlines are met, so you can focus on finding the right replacement property.
 Your QI should be a trusted partner who brings expertise and security to the table.
 The IRS has specific rules about who can and cannot act as your QI; for example, you can’t use your own agent, broker, attorney, or accountant if they’ve worked for you in the last two years.
 This independence is what makes them “qualified.”
 Making the right choice means looking beyond the basic sales pitch and digging into their experience, financial safeguards, and fee structure.

-Look for Experience and Credentials
+Verify Their Experience and Credentials

 When you’re vetting a QI, start with their track record.
 How many exchanges have they handled?
 Do they specialize in real estate?
 You want a partner who has seen it all.
 A seasoned QI will have “deep knowledge, professionalism, and ability to handle even very complicated exchange situations.”
 Don’t be afraid to ask for references or case studies.
 An experienced intermediary can help you anticipate potential roadblocks and find solutions before they become problems.
 This is where having a team of expert advisors can be invaluable, as they can help you vet potential partners and ensure they have the credentials you need.

-Verify Their Financial Stability
+Confirm Their Financial Stability

 You are trusting your QI with a significant amount of money, so their financial stability is non-negotiable.
 Ask direct questions about how they protect client funds.
 A reputable firm will be transparent about its security measures.
 For example, some top-tier QIs protect client funds with a “$100 Million Fidelity Bond” and offer a “$50 Million Written Performance Guaranty to ensure funds are returned.”
 These aren’t just fancy terms; they are concrete protections that safeguard your capital.
 If a potential QI is hesitant to share details about their insurance and bonding, consider it a major red flag and walk away.